 When many people think about gold coins, they think about numismatic coins.
 These are sold at a premium to their metal content based heavily on their worth as a collectible.
-Coin collectors generally focus on numismatic coins, but they’re also often purchased as an investment.
+Coin collectors generally focus on numismatic coins.
+But even though they aren’t considered so by the U.S. government, they’re also sometimes purchased as an investment (held outside of an IRA).
 While you can be sure that a gold bullion coin will be worth about the same as the price of gold in a decade or two, during that same timespan, the value of a numismatic coin will be influenced by more factors.

 According to Merriam-Webster, “The first metal coins are believed to have been used as currency by the Lydians, a people of Asia Minor, during the 7th century B.C.E., and it is likely that folks began collecting coins not long after that.”
 Since civilization has been creating and collecting coins for thousands of years, there are many different types you can collect.
 But, again, the value of these different coins doesn’t always reflect the spot price of gold or silver.

 For gold, numismatic coins date back before 1933, which is when President Roosevelt passed Executive Order 6102, also known as the “Confiscation Act,” in response to the Great Depression.
 This Act prohibited “prohibit the hoarding of gold coin, gold bullion, and gold certificates.”